Industry Safety Induction

 - Launch Pack to help member companies communicate the ISI Specification and comply with its requirements.

-- The Working Group has developed a detailed Assurance and Administration Plan for the Industry Safety Induction.
-This includes: maintaining training records; reviewing Industry Safety Induction implementation data; auditing the quality of training delivery; maintaining and updating training materials; periodic formal review of the Industry Safety Induction.
-The Working Group will liaise with Safer Together member companies to monitor implementation of the Industry Safety Induction.
+- A detailed Assurance and Administration Plan has been developed for the ISI.
+This includes: maintaining training records; reviewing Industry Safety Induction implementation data; auditing the quality of training delivery; maintaining and updating training materials; periodic formal review of the ISI.
+The Working Group will liaise with Safer Together member companies to monitor implementation of the ISI.